StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher

-## Bug Mac Hackathon Challenge #1 - Hot Swap USB Bug
-The USB 2.0 Ports on a Mac Pro are not hot swappable for USB 2.0 input device under Big Sur 11.0.1.
-Same with USB 1.1 with a patch applied.
-The current workaround for these ports is to use a Hub.
-Your mission should you choose to accept, is to figure out how to get the 5 builtin USB 2.0 ports on Mac Pro 3,1 to be hot swappable for USB 2.0 keyboards, mice, and trackpads without having to use a Hub or PCIe USB 3.0 Card.
-The winner for this challenge gets a FREE personalized T-shirt.
-A Flash USB Drive with bigmac2 on it that includes your work (and credit), plus bragging rights for winning the challenge.
-You have permission to use the v2 branch's postinstall.sh for this mission.

-## Bug Mac Hackathon Challenge #2 - Firewire 400/800 Boot Bug
-Firewire 400 and 800 hard drives and SSDs are not bootable under Big Sur 11.0.1.
-When booting, it has a hard time seeing the drives and without -verbose boot, it gets a prohibited sign even with -no-compat-check set.
-Your mission should you choose to accept, is to make a patch that allows FW400 and 800 drives to boot Big Sur correctly.
-You can start with boot disk media or a full system.
-It doesn't matter.
-This task may have multiple winners for booting a Base System / Installer or a Full Big Sur installation.
-The winners will receive a personalized FREE Big Mac T-shirt, A Flash USB Drive with bigmac2 on it that includes your work (and credit), plus bragging rights for winning the challenge.
-You have permission to use the v2 branch's postinstall.sh for this mission.

-## Bug Mac Hackathon Challenge #3 - Bluetooth 2 support
-On a Mac Pro 3,1 it is not possible to boot with Bluetooth 2 enabled.
-Your mission should you choose to accept, is to stop the stock Bluetooth 2 card in an Early 2008 Mac Pro from crashing without having to disable the card.
-The second part of this mission is to get the card fully functional like it does in Mojave, Catalina and older macOS'.
-This task may have multiple winners for compleiting the first and/or second parts of this mission.
-The winners will receive a personalized FREE Big Mac T-shirt, A Flash USB Drive with bigmac2 on it that includes your work (and credit), plus bragging rights for winning the challenge.
-You have permission to use the v2 branch's postinstall.sh for this mission.

-p.s.

-In the v2 branch, was able to disable Bluetooth 2 without affecting Bluetooth 4.
-I am not sure if BT2 will ever work correctly under Big Sur.
-It is either expecting BT4LE which is used for Handoff, and/or Big Sur is expecting a Hub for BT2 which it does not have.
-The BT4/WiFi802.11ac combo card does have a Hub before the Controller.
-We a simply disabling the port of the Bluetooth 2 connection.
-In bigmac2 (coming soon) and BMO2.dmg's.
-This patch will prevent Mac Pro 3,1 from receiving a Kernel Panic at boot time.

-## Workarounds & What Not

-<b>News for BT2 Users:</b> If you have the original Bluetooth2 card, you will need to remove it to get Big Sur to boot.
-This includes the installer and the installation process itself and the full OS.
-This problem has been identified by our users.
-The setup is the following: an original Mac Pro 3,1 with a Bluetooth 2.0 card and an original AirPort Extreme (802.11g/n) card.
-An immediate solution is being worked on to patch the OS.

-<b>If you cannot disable SIP</b> [Download El Capitan here](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg) and use its recovery disk.
-After installing its .pkg file, run this command: Format a disk using MacOS Extended (Journaled) aka JHFS+.
-Run this in terminal `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --volume /Volumes/Untitled` Option boot-key boot El Cap.
-Open Terminal and run `csrutil disable`

-<b>USB 2.0 Workaround for Input Devices</b>: There is a flaw in Big Sur and Mac Pros with USB 2.0 keyboards, mice and trackpads.
-These input devices do not reconnect if disconnected.
-A solution is to use a USB 2.0 Hub connected to a USB 2.0 port.
-[I have confirmed that this works.](https://appleinsider.com/articles/20/07/17/apple-has-fixed-the-usb-20-connection-bug-in-catalina-but-not-in-big-sur-yet) USB 3.0 PCIe cards will also work, but not at boot time.

 ## 🍔 Coming soon: bigmac2
   1. bigmac2 will have many improvements
   2. Native Airdrop and Handoff support!
 This may depend on your WiFi/BT card.
 I can update which hardware will work.